tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 ## The Plastic Means: Defined With Illustrations!

-Most of the books about Cézanne that I found were either biographical in nature, or used critiques to expound on his place in Art history, or both.
+Most of the books about Cézanne that I found were either biographical in nature, or used critiques of his paintings to expound on his place in Art History, or both.

 However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* written by Erle Loran and published in 1943, did not fit into this mold.
 It was in Loran's book that I finally found a formal definition of the "plastic means."